-Open horse show is Saturday, July 20, at 9:30 A.M.
+Horse Playday is Saturday, July 19, at 9:30 A.M.

 A horse will be reckoned from the first day in January In the year which he was foaled.
 Foals will be considered one year old on the first day of January succeeding birth.
 No stallions exceeding 2 years old.